BDO-Science/Remote-SensR/README.md

 # Remote-SensR
 Repo for remote sensing related scripts and Shiny apps.
+The Shiny app is to choose the region of interest and download the remote sensing data you want from Google Earth Engine (requires package rgee, Python, and a Google account).
+The associated Google Earth Engine script is to read in and visualize the remote sensing data on a map of the Bay_Delta.
+Not included in this repo are the shapefiles needed for the plotting of central valley waterways.